cmmeyer/pandomime/README.md

-# Pandomime Document Generator
+# Pandomine Document Generator

 ## Introduction

-__Pandomime__ -- Express yourself without a Word.
+__Pandomine__ -- Express yourself without a Word.

 You spend your whole day in your IDE -- why leave to generate documentation?
-Pandomime allows you to continue maintaining your documents in markdown for easy collaboration and versioning.
+Pandomine allows you to continue maintaining your documents in markdown for easy collaboration and versioning.
 Then at any time, (or continuously), generate DOCX format documentation in a clean, uniform, and templatized manner.

 Include tables and images just like a regular markdown file.
 Add page numbers and date stamps just like a typical Word document.
 Deliver them to your customer without ever clicking that _W_.

 ## Requirements

-Pandomime uses `pandoc` for document conversion.
+Pandomine uses `pandoc` for document conversion.
 You can grab it at [pandoc.org](http://pandoc.org/).

 `pandoc` uses a reference template when generating the DOCX files.
 This is an existing DOCX file that has the desired formatting including headers and footers.
 When constructing this file, make sure any date fieldss are configured to update automatically.
 Without a reference template, `pandoc` uses the default document settings for Word.